eneiascs/dsm-experiments-evaluation/README.md

 * If unexpected errors occurr in the tool, try to recreate the containers using `docker-compose up --force-recreate`.

+# Experiment Set #
+After applying the criteria defined in [Method](#method), we found the following experiments:

+* Abate, A., Bessa, I., Cattaruzza, D., Cordeiro, L., David, C., Kesseli, P., ... & Polgreen, E. (2017, July).
+Automated formal synthesis of digital controllers for state-space physical plants.
+In International Conference on Computer Aided Verification (pp. 462-482).
+Springer, Cham.

+* Bagherzadeh, M., Hili, N., & Dingel, J. (2017, August).
+Model-level, platform-independent debugging in the context of the model-driven development of real-time systems.
+In Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering (pp. 419-430).
+ACM.

+* Bak, S., & Duggirala, P. S. (2017, July).
+Simulation-equivalent reachability of large linear systems with inputs.
+In International Conference on Computer Aided Verification (pp. 401-420).
+Springer, Cham.

+* Brennan, T., Tsiskaridze, N., Rosner, N., Aydin, A., & Bultan, T. (2017, August).
+Constraint normalization and parameterized caching for quantitative program analysis.
+In Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering (pp. 535-546).
+ACM.

+* Brihaye, T., Geeraerts, G., Ho, H. M., & Monmege, B. (2017, July).
+MightyL: A compositional translation from MITL to timed automata.
+In International Conference on Computer Aided Verification (pp. 421-440).
+Springer, Cham.

+* Devroey, X., Perrouin, G., Cordy, M., Samih, H., Legay, A., Schobbens, P. Y., & Heymans, P. (2017).
+Statistical prioritization for software product line testing: an experience report.
+Software & Systems Modeling, 16(1), 153-171.

+* Devroey, X., Perrouin, G., Legay, A., Schobbens, P. Y., & Heymans, P. (2016, January).
+Search-based similarity-driven behavioural SPL testing.
+In Proceedings of the Tenth International Workshop on Variability Modelling of Software-intensive Systems (pp. 89-96).
+ACM.

+* Devroey, X., Perrouin, G., Papadakis, M., Legay, A., Schobbens, P. Y., & Heymans, P. (2016, May).
+Featured model-based mutation analysis.
+In Proceedings of the 38th International Conference on Software Engineering (pp. 655-666).
+ACM.

+* Devroey, X., Perrouin, G., Papadakis, M., Legay, A., Schobbens, P. Y., & Heymans, P. (2017, March).
+Automata Language Equivalence vs. Simulations for Model-based Mutant Equivalence: An Empirical Evaluation.
+In Software Testing, Verification and Validation (ICST), 2017 IEEE International Conference on (pp. 424-429).
+IEEE.

+* Dirk Beyer and Thomas Lemberger.
+Software Verification: Testing vs. Model Checking.
+In Ofer Strichman and Rachel Tzoref-Brill, editors, Proceedings of the 13th Haifa Verification Conference (HVC 2017, Haifa, Israel, November 13-25), volume 10629 of LNCS, pages 99-114, 2017.
+Springer-Verlag, Heidelberg

+* Dirk Beyer, Matthias Dangl, and Philipp Wendler.
+A Unifying View on SMT-Based Software Verification.
+Journal of Automated Reasoning, 60(3):299--335, 2018.
+Long, F., Amidon, P., & Rinard, M. (2017, August).
+Automatic inference of code transforms for patch generation.
+In Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering (pp. 727-739).
+ACM.

+* Quatmann, T., Junges, S., & Katoen, J. P. (2017, July).
+Markov Automata with Multiple Objectives.
+In International Conference on Computer Aided Verification (pp. 140-159).
+Springer, Cham.
+Sanchez, A.B., Segura, S., Ruiz-Cortes, A.: A Comparison of Test Case Prioritization Criteria for Software Product Lines.
+In: ICST ’14, pp. 41–50.
+IEEE (2014)

+* Yi, J., Ahmed, U. Z., Karkare, A., Tan, S. H., & Roychoudhury, A. (2017, August).
+A feasibility study of using automated program repair for introductory programming assignments.
+In Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering (pp. 740-751).
+ACM.

 # References #